Optimal Lab Values–how we as patients learned to interpret lab results

 THIS WAS HUGE!!
-Years ago in a group started by me, (which ultimately started the Stop the Thyroid Madness movement), we began to notice that healthy people / healthy levels were falling in a certain part of the range. i.e it has NOTHING to do with falling anywhere in those ridiculous “normal” ranges!
+Years ago in a group started by me, (which ultimately started the Stop the Thyroid Madness movement), plus we were seeing patients report the same in other groups, we began to notice that healthy people / healthy levels were falling in a certain part of the range, not just anywhere in the range.
 Check out below. ~Janie, hypothyroid patient and site creator

 Fair Warning: This information is copyrighted.
 That means if you use it anywhere without the permission of the owner, in addition to failing to state where it’s from even after getting permission, you are doing it illegally and are making yourself open for legal action.